Cover For B1 - In Search Of The Unknown

 B1 - In Search Of The Unknown

 While B1 In Search Of The Unknown was a pretty good first module, going back and trying to play it these days - I personally actually find it to be one of my least favorite basic modules.
 There are 2 main reasons for this.
-One - the DM is required to go populate the rooms with the monster list and treasure list provided.
+One - the DM is required to populate the rooms with the monster list and treasure list provided.
 As a DM - I honestly don't want to have to do that.
-If I wanted to do that I would create my own dungeon.
-Two - the monsters are this random hodge podge assortment of monsters that would absolutely kill each other if they encountered each other.
+If I wanted to do that, I would create my own dungeon.
+Two - the monsters are this random hodge-podge assortment of monsters that would absolutely kill each other if they encountered each other.
 With only one way in and one way out (besides a super secret exit), there is absolutely no logic here.
 I realize that this is one of the original dungeon crawls - but still - come on man!

 OK - I should probably say something good about In Search Of the Unknown - it has a very comprehensive introduction for a new dungeon master.
 That part was helpful and I liked it.
-Also, this module has a lot of potential for a motivated DM to build a very good adventure - a DM who could put lot more logical thought into the type of monsters inhabiting the dungeon and the way they are organized.
-Of course as a pure random dungeon crawl with no logical thought to anything - this is OK I suppose.
+Also, this module has a lot of potential for a motivated DM to build a very good adventure - a DM who could put a lot more logical thought into the type of monsters inhabiting the dungeon and the way they are organized.
+Of course, as a pure random dungeon crawl with no logical thought to anything - this is OK I suppose.
 I guess I'm not a fan of the pure random dungeon crawl.
 If I wanted that I could just play Telengard until I got bored.